OpenEvalProject/evals/manuscripts/elife-73456/v1/manuscript.md

 ## Results

-## Iron is increased in the brain cortex with aging
+### Iron is increased in the brain cortex with aging

 To determine whether iron accumulates in tissues with aging, we measured heme and non-heme iron levels in the mitochondria and cytoplasm of liver, skeletal muscle, and brain tissues.
 These organs were selected since liver is the main iron storage organ, while skeletal muscle is a major iron-consuming organ.
 Additionally, brain iron accumulation is reported with neurodegenerative diseases.
 We chose two time points for our studies: 4 months for young mice and 22 months for old mice.
 The almost 2 years age of the old mice is considered sufficient to result in senescence of some organs (Flurkey et al., 2007).
 Our data demonstrated that cytosolic non-heme iron in the liver was increased with age, whereas liver iron contents in the mitochondria, where iron accumulation is associated with cell dysfunction and cell death, were unchanged with age for both heme and non-heme forms (Figure 1A and B).
 Similarly, we observed an increase in the cytosolic, but not mitochondrial, non-heme iron in the gastrocnemius muscle.
 We also did not see a change in the cytosolic heme iron; however, we were not able to detect heme iron in the mitochondria of skeletal muscle tissue, possibly due to technical limitations associated with the isolation of intact mitochondria from skeletal muscle tissue (Figure 1C and D).

 ![Figure 1.](https://cdn.elifesciences.org/articles/73456/elife-73456-fig1-v1.jpg)

 **Figure 1.:** Liver non-heme (A) and heme (B) iron in young (4 months old) and old (22 months old) mice from the cytosol and mitochondria (n=6).
 Gastrocnemius non-heme (C) and heme (D) iron in young and old mice from the cytosol and mitochondria (n=6).
 Outliers in non-heme iron in the cytosol (n=1) and in the mitochondria (n=2) were excluded.
 Mitochondrial heme iron in gastrocnemius muscle was not detectable in our studies.
 Brain non-heme (E) and heme (F) iron in young and old mice from the cytosol and mitochondria (n=6).
 (G) Immunoblots of mitochondrial and cytosolic markers, confirming the purity of mitochondrial isolation in the brain cortex tissue.
 W = whole cell lysate, Cyt = cytosolic fraction, Mit = mitochondrial fraction, SDHA = Succinate Dehydrogenase Complex Flavoprotein Subunit A, HPRT = hypoxanthine phosphoribosyltransferase.
 (H) Immunoblots of FTN and IRP2 in the brain of young and aged mice (n=4).
 FTN = ferritin, IRP2 = iron regulatory protein 2, H = heavy chain, L = light chain.
-Densitometric quantification of light and heavy chain FTN (I) and IRP2 (J) in the brain of young and aged mice. * p<0.05.Figure 1—source data 1.Figure 1.Figure 1—source data 2.Figure 1.Figure 1—source data 3.Figure 1.
+Densitometric quantification of light and heavy chain FTN (I) and IRP2 (J) in the brain of young and aged mice. * p<0.05.

 We then studied iron levels in the brain mitochondrial and cytosolic fractions, and noted a significant increase in non-heme iron in both the mitochondria and cytoplasm of dissected brain cortex in older mice (Figure 1E).
 However, there was no increase in heme iron levels in the either compartment in the brain cortex (Figure 1F).
 The purity of the mitochondrial fraction in the brain cortex tissue was confirmed by immunoblotting (Figure 1G).
 Consistent with increased non-heme iron levels, we also observed increased protein levels of ferritin light and heavy chains (Figure 1H and I).
 This increase may be a cellular protective mechanism because free or loosely bound iron in the form of non-heme iron is detrimental to the cells, and iron stored in ferritin is considered redox-inert.
 Additionally, an elevated level of cellular iron leads to the degradation of IRP2 protein (Wang et al., 2004).
 We therefore measured IRP2 protein levels in the brain cortex and observed a decrease in IRP2 protein levels in the brain cortex of aged mice (Figure 1H and J), consistent with an increase in iron levels with aging.

-## Hepcidin levels are increased in the brain with aging
+### Hepcidin levels are increased in the brain with aging

 Since non-heme iron is increased in both the cytosolic and mitochondrial compartments of the brain cortex and previous reports suggest a potential role for iron in neurodegenerative diseases associated with aging such as Alzheimer’s and Parkinson’s disease (Berg et al., 2001; Smith et al., 1997), we then focused our studies on the mechanism for the increase in iron in the brain tissue.
 We measured the mRNA levels of all proteins involved in cellular iron homeostasis.
 We conducted these studies both in the tissues of liver and brain cortex.
 In the liver, we noted a significant increase in the mRNA levels of Fpn1, heme oxygenase 1 (Hmox1), ALA dehydrogenase (Alad), and bone morphogenetic protein 6 (Bmp6), and a significant decrease in the mRNA level of Metalloreductase Six-Transmembrane Epithelial Antigen of Prostate-3 (Steap3) (Figure 2A).
 In contrast, we noted a significant increase in the mRNA levels of TfR2, mitoferrin 2 (Mfrn2), tristetraprolin (Ttp), Hmox1, Alad, and hepcidin (Hamp1) in the brain cortex of aged mice (Figure 2B).
 TfR2 does not play a meaningful role in iron uptake compared to transferrin-receptor protein (TfRC), since it has a much lower affinity for transferrin (Kawabata et al., 1999).
 Instead, it acts as a signaling molecule to regulate Hamp1 transcription through SMAD signaling (Silvestri et al., 2014).
 Since both Tfr2 and Hamp1 are increased in the brain cortex with aging, we then focused our studies on the cellular hepcidin pathway.
 To confirm that the increase in Hamp1 mRNA with aging is associated with an increase in its protein, we measured HAMP1 protein in the tissues of brain cortex in young and aged mice and noted a significant increase in its protein levels (Figure 2C and D).
 Finally, we performed immunohistochemistry on the brain frontal cortex of aged mice and confirmed that HAMP1 protein levels are significantly increased with aging (Figure 2E).

 ![Figure 2.](https://cdn.elifesciences.org/articles/73456/elife-73456-fig2-v1.jpg)

 **Figure 2.:** mRNA levels of proteins involved in iron regulation in the liver (A) and brain (B) in young (4 months old) and old (22 months old) mice (n=10/group).
 Means and SEM are indicated as horizontal and vertical bars, respectively.
 An undetected measurement (n=1) in the brain Fech and undetected measurements (n=2) and an outlier (n=1) in the brain Hamp1 were excluded.
 Tfr1 = transferrin receptor 1, Tfr2 = transferrin receptor 2, Dmt1 = divalent metal transporter 1, Fpn1 = ferroportin 1, Pcbp1 = Poly(RC) Binding Protein 1, Steap3 = Metalloreductase Six-Transmembrane Epithelial Antigen Of Prostate 3, Sec15l1 = exocyst complex component 6, Mfrn2 = mitoferrin 2, Abcb7 = ATP-binding cassette sub-family B member 7, Abcb8 = ATP-binding cassette sub-family B member 8, Alr1 = augmenter of liver regeneration, Cp = ceruloplasmin, Fxn = frataxin, Ttp = tristetraprolin, Lias = tristetraprolin, Hmox1 = heme oxygenase 1, Hmox2 = heme oxygenase 2, Alas1 = 5′-aminolevulinate synthase 1, Alas2 = 5′-aminolevulinate synthase 2, Fech = ferrochelatase, Alad = aminolevulinate dehydratase, Pbgd = porphobilinogen deaminase, Uros = uroporphyrinogen III synthase, Urod = uroporphyrinogen decarboxylase, Ppox = protoporphyrinogen oxidase, Abcb10 = ATP-binding cassette, sub-family B member 10, Hamp1 = hepcidin1, Bmp6 = bone morphogenetic protein 6, Hfe = homeostatic iron regulator, Ftmt = mitochondrial ferritin.
 (C) Representative immunoblot for hepcidin1 in the brain (n=6).
 (D) Summary of densitometry analysis of panel (C).
 (E) Representative immunohistochemistry of hepcidin1 (Red = anti-hepcidin1, blue = DAPI) in the brain frontal cortex of young and aged mice.
-Scale bar=200 µm. * p<0.05.Figure 2—source data 1.Figure 2.Figure 2—source data 2.Figure 2.Figure 2—source data 3.Figure 2.Figure 2—source data 4.Figure 2.
+Scale bar=200 µm. * p<0.05.

-## Aging is associated with decreased FPN1 protein levels through its ubiquitination
+### Aging is associated with decreased FPN1 protein levels through its ubiquitination

 The major effect of hepcidin protein on iron regulation is through ubiquitination and subsequent degradation of FPN1, resulting in a decrease in cellular iron export (Qiao et al., 2012).
 This mechanism of hepcidin effect generally occurs in intestinal cells and macrophages, which leads to decreased iron export from these cells.
 Since HAMP1 protein levels are increased in the brain cortex of aged mice, we hypothesized that FPN1 levels would be decreased in the brains of these mice.
 FPN1 protein levels are significantly decreased in the brain cortex tissue of aged mice, while TfR1 levels are unchanged (Figure 3A and B).
 Since mRNA levels of FPN1 are not significantly changed in the brain cortex, we hypothesized that the decrease in FPN1 protein might be due to its degradation by hepcidin.
 We therefore measured FPN1 protein ubiquitination in the brains of aged mice, and showed a significant increase in its ubiquitination (Figure 3C and D).
 These results indicate that FPN1 protein is ubiquitinated and decreased with aging, perhaps as a consequence of the higher levels of hepcidin.

 ![Figure 3.](https://cdn.elifesciences.org/articles/73456/elife-73456-fig3-v1.jpg)

 **Figure 3.:** (A) Immunoblots of iron transporting proteins TfR1 and FPN1 in the brain cortex of young and aged mice (n=3).
 (B) Summary of densitometric analysis of panel (A).
 (C) Poly-ubiquitination levels of FPN1, as assessed by immunoprecipitation, in the brain cortex of young and aged mice (n=3).
 (D) Summary of the densitometric analysis of panel (C).
-(E) Fe-S cluster containing aconitase enzyme activity, a marker of cellular oxidative stress, in the brain cortex of young and aged mice (n=4). c-aconitase = cytosolic aconitase (ACO1), m-aconitase = mitochondrial aconitase (ACO2). * p<0.05.Figure 3—source data 1.Figure 3.Figure 3—source data 2.Figure 3.Figure 3—source data 3.Figure 3.
+(E) Fe-S cluster containing aconitase enzyme activity, a marker of cellular oxidative stress, in the brain cortex of young and aged mice (n=4). c-aconitase = cytosolic aconitase (ACO1), m-aconitase = mitochondrial aconitase (ACO2). * p<0.05.

 We then assessed whether the increase in iron in the brain cortex of aged mice is associated with increased oxidative stress.
 Aconitase is a Fe/S-containing protein that is highly sensitive to oxidative stress (Noster et al., 2019).
 Our results demonstrated a decrease in both cytosolic and mitochondrial aconitase activity in the brain cortex of aged mice (Figure 3E), being consistent with the notion that oxidative stress is increased in the aged brain (Kandlur et al., 2020).